-According to the Migraine Research Foundation, migraine is one of the most common conditions worldwide.
+According to the Migraine Research Foundation, migraine is one of the most common kinds of headaches that people suffer from all over the world.
 It can run in families with adults and children known to have them.

 Migraine headaches aren’t just simply severe headaches; they are part of a neurological condition and usually have other symptoms, such as:

 - tingling or numbness in the feet or hands

 - visual changes

 Migraines can be a debilitating chronic condition that can impact some people’s daily lives.

 There are many medicines that are prescribed to those suffering from migraines.
 However, it is a well-known fact that we consume a variety of chemicals each day.
 Excessive medication can be extremely detrimental to our health.

 Thus, if you are suffering from migraines, maybe try out some natural remedies.
 Not only are these helpful but they will also have no side effects.
 Contrary to modern-day medicine that has many.

 Migraine symptoms may be relieved with the help of acupressure therapy.

 Acupressure involves applying pressure to specific body parts, and stimulating these points in this way is believed to alleviate pain and release muscle tension.